When four vendor dashboards are opened on a Monday morning, something has gone wrong.

 In this phase, the CRM is linked.
 Scripts are locked in.
 Dialer settings are built.
 Agents are trained.
 A good operator can do all of this in 5-7 business days.

 Side-by-side data is now ready.
-Contact rate, transfer quality, and early CPA from the new operator are compared with those from the old vendor stack.
+The contact rate, transfer quality, and early CPA for the new operator are compared with those from the old vendor stack.

 Most teams have enough data to make a decision within 30 days.